(some cool stuff I did on the radio and on the television)

 For most of its run, "Bob Claster's Funny Stuff" worked like this.
 I introduced the material, which was based around a theme.
 Usually it was one artist, but sometimes the theme was more conceptual.
 I'd talk a little about the theme (a brief summary of Woody Allen's standup career, for instance, or Mother's Day or comedy about flying), then play the best stuff from the records, then say goodnight, begging for mail and plugging next week.
 Sweet little show, mainly.
 I had a great record collection, and knew a lot about this stuff.
 I'm finding more and more of these tapes, so I'll stick 'em up here.
 If you're the copyright holder of any of this material, and you really want to complain... really?
 You kiddin' me?
 Well, if you really do, let me know and I'll laugh at you and then eventually honor your request.

-Here are a few such shows, mostly dates unknown, in random order.
+Here's a bunch of such shows, mostly dates unknown, in random order.
 In response to the almost imperceptible demand for more, more will appear.
 Check back from time to time.
 Bug me if you want more sooner.
+And if anyone out there is actually enjoying this stuff, please take a moment and let me know.
+Restoring and digitizing these old tapes is a not insignificant task, and it would be nice to know someone's getting something out of it.
+Thanks.

 From 1984, this is a collection of comedy having to do with psychiatry.